d-roland/speciesDetection/README.md

 Given recent progress of Machine Learning algorithms, notably on object detection tasks, we decided to test some recent models on both expert and citizen annotations.

 ## Approach
 In order to perform object detection on custom specimens, we used [Matterport implementation of Mask-RCNN](https://github.com/matterport/Mask_RCNN).
-The base model is pretrained on Coco dataset, able to recognize 80 basic shapes.
+The base model is pretrained on Coco dataset, and able to recognize 80 basic shapes.
 We fine-tuned it to detect our specific specimens.

+Some data preparation was required, as expert and citizen annotations come in different format.
+In order to get comparable data, we decided to recreate the bounding box of each annotation as a 50 pixels square around the center of each manual annotation.
+Also, we needed to ensure that we used only images with annotations in order to train the model.

 As per the **metrics**, given we focused solely on object detection (approximate localization on images), we decided to focus on:
 * **mAP** (mean Average Precision: mean proportion of our predictions that are correct): a strong mAP would imply less false positive, but may also imply that we miss some specimens.